 Although the 16:8 protocol is the most typical and sustainable for a lot of people, and research study reveals it can be particularly advantageous for men, it wasn’t a great suitable for me.
 I might cycle in a few 16:8’s throughout my week, but won’t be able to maintain it for more than that.
 I can still see the tremendous benefits of doing fasted workouts, but for me, I need the flexibility to consume when I’m starving after a workout.

-In addition, as a lady, fasting for extended duration can be detrimental to my health and negatively affect my reproductive system.
-Moving forward, I am going to pay particularly attention to my body.
+In addition, as a lady, fasting for an extended duration can be detrimental to my health and negatively affect my reproductive system.
+Moving forward, I am going to pay particular attention to my body.

 If you choose to give IF a try, let me know what you think in the comment section below.
 Good luck!